indrekots/indrekots.github.io/_posts/articles/2016-10-12-practice-programming-with-code-katas.md

 ## Day 3

 I was starting to run out of ideas.
 Then I remembered that on day 2 I failed to implement my initial idea.
 Instead of passing left and right indexes to the recursive function, I wanted to pass a sub-array.
-But when the recursive algorithm returned a result, it returned an index from the sub-array, not from the initial array.
-It would only return a correct result if the target element was always to the left of the middle element.
+But the recursive algorithm returned an incorrect result.
+It returned an index from the sub-array but it should return an index from the original array.

-When the target element is to the right of the middle element, I needed to add the middle element index +1 to the result of the recursive call.
+When the target element is to the right of the middle element, I needed to add the middle element index + 1 to the result of the recursive call.
 This assured that I would get a result that corresponds to an index in the original array.
 There's one exception though.
-When the target element does not exist the function has to return -1.
-So there has to be an explicit check for a missing result and -1 needs to be propagated up the call stack.
+When the target element does not exist the function has to return `-1`.
+So there has to be an explicit check for a missing result and `-1` needs to be propagated up the call stack.

 {% highlight javascript %}
 function chop(int, array) {